Meet Interesting People

 Do you love taking care of animals?
 Help the animals at the shelter by spending time with them.
 As a volunteer you will be able to walk, brush, bathe, feed and show the animals to potential adopters.
 Show these animals some tender loving care by socializing and exercising with them.

 The Humane Society of St. Joseph County is in search of long term and committed volunteers to fill a variety of volunteer positions.
 Visit nursing homes, schools and local civic groups with shelter pets, participate in off-site adoption events, fundraisers and outreach activities or spend an afternoon walking dogs and snuggling cats.
 If this seems like something you would like to do, then let’s get started!
-Every month we have volunteer training sessions for new volunteers.
 If you are 16 years of age or older, you can volunteer on your own.
 Volunteers under the age of 16 must be accompanied by an adult volunteer at all times.